The Archaeology Channel

 Why do you feel that Archaeological Legacy Institute is especially well positioned to launch such a Conference?

 As far as we know, this is the first gathering of its kind ever.
 Based on our history and connections, we feel particularly well positioned to organize such an event.
-For years now, we have organized our film competition (The Archaeology Channel International Film and Video Festival) and our associated conference (The Archaeology Channel Conference on Cultural Heritage Film).
+For years now, we have organized our film competition (The Archaeology Channel International Film Festival) and our associated conference (The Archaeology Channel Conference on Cultural Heritage Film).
 We do this to fulfill our nonprofit public mission to tell the human story and to encourage the use of media in the genre of cultural heritage.
 In the process, we have developed a large and multipronged network of archaeologists, filmmakers, media organizations, educators, indigenous groups, journalists, and others who have an interest in this subject and genre.
 We continually look for ways to bring people together to develop media tools and projects to enhance human consciousness about our shared legacy.
 The new Conference for us is a logical next step in the effective pursuit of our public mission.

 What is the relationship between TAC Conference and TAC Festival?